The current Swine Flu fears are both justified and overrated.

 - What are the symptoms of Swine Flu?

-- How is Swine Flu different from human flu?
+- How is Swine Flu different from the human flu?

 Along with the respiratory symptoms that come with typical seasonal human flu, Swine Flu is more likely to include diarrhea and vomiting.